Text2Structure3D: Graph-Based Generative Modeling of Equilibrium Structures with Diffusion Transformers: Results

 \subsection{Prompt Adherence}

 To evaluate the prompt adherence of Text2Structure3D we study the distributions of measurable attributes of 1000 generated structures for prompts containing specifications for those attributes.
 For each attribute we evaluate 3 types of prompts: firstly, we use a simple prompt containing a specification for a single attribute, written in a way that is similar to the text labels in the training dataset (Figure \ref{fig:text2struct_results_prompt_dists}, first row).
 Secondly, we evaluate an alternative prompt with the same information as the first, written in a way the model has not encountered during training (second row).
-Examples include replacing \textit{60} with \textit{sixty}, or using a longer phrase \textit{a span 4 times larger than its rise} instead of \textit{1:4 rise-to-span}.
+Examples include replacing \textit{60} with \textit{sixty}, or using a longer phrase e.g. \textit{a span 4 times larger than its rise} instead of \textit{1:4 rise-to-span}.
 Finally we evaluate the performance on more complex prompts that contain specifications for multiple other attributes as well (third row).
 We compare each prompt against an unconditional baseline and the test dataset distribution (fourth row).
 For typology-specific attributes, such as rise-to-span ratio, we compare against the distribution of structures only of the relevant typology instead.

 Overall we find generated structures to adhere to the prompt, with distributions significantly concentrated around the request.
 Comparing this to unconditional or typology-only conditional generation we find a much broader distribution of attributes.
 Distributions are mostly symmetric around the request, with the exception of the simple prompt for the rise-to-span ratio which has a significant bias to the left.
-In general, we observe a higher variance for the continuous attributes than we do for discrete attributes like the number of bays.
+In general, we observe a higher variance for continuous attributes than we do for discrete attributes like the number of bays.

 The alternative prompt distributions are marginally worse than those of the simple prompt, indicating robustness against the resulting changes in text embeddings obtained from CLIP.
-Complex prompt are also only marginally worse, indicating the model is capable of parsing multiple specifications accurately.
+Results for complex prompts are also only marginally worse, indicating the model is capable of parsing multiple specifications accurately.
 Finally, we see that unconditional and typology-only conditional generation tightly matches the distribution of the test dataset.